contiv-experimental/volplugin/docs/2_getting-started.md

    policy from stdin.
    * You can find some examples of policy in [systemtests/testdata](https://github.com/contiv/volplugin/tree/master/systemtests/testdata).
    * If you just want a quick start without configuring it yourself:
-     `volcli tenant upload tenant1 < systemtests/testdata/intent1.json`
+     * `cat systemtests/testdata/intent1.json | volcli tenant upload tenant1`
 1. Start volmaster (as root): `volmaster &`
    * volmaster has a debug mode as well, but it's really noisy, so avoid using it with background processes.
 Volplugin currently runs on port 8080, but